-Although whole life insurance can offer you a workable framework for a life insurance retirement plan, indexed universal life can generally provide the best LIRP framework, especially if you purchase indexed universal life with a very high Cap rate.
-One reason for this is because indexed universal life policies are flexible, but whole life insurance policies are basically etched in stone after issuance.
+Whole life insurance can offer you a workable framework for a life insurance retirement plan.
+Indexed universal life can generally provide the best LIRP framework, especially if you purchase indexed universal life with a very high Cap rate.
+One reason for this is because indexed universal life policies are flexible.
+But whole life insurance policies are basically etched in stone after issuance.

 How does a LIRP work in Retirement Planning?

 A Life Insurance Retirement Plan (LIRP) is straightforward in principle.
-LIRPs are effectively over-funded life insurance policies, which means premiums paid exceed the premium amount required to keep the policy in force.
+LIRPs are effectively over-funded life insurance policies.
+This means premiums paid exceed the premium amount required to keep the policy in force.
 The objective is to maximize the cash accumulation for future policy loans.

 The account holder funds the universal or whole life policy and then borrows against the accumulating cash value via a tax-free loan.
-There is an abundance of benefits for including a LIRP in your retirement strategy, tax-deferred wealth accumulation, asset protection, long-term care benefits, and penalty and tax-free distributions, to name a few.
+There is an abundance of benefits for including a LIRP in your retirement strategy.
+There are tax-deferred wealth accumulation, asset protection, long-term care benefits, and penalty and tax-free distributions, to name a few.

-Given that life insurance cash values are taxed on a “ first-in, first-” basis, a tax-free policy loan can be made up to the amount of premium paid into the policy.
+Life insurance cash values are taxed on a “ first-in, first-” basis.
+So a tax-free policy loan can be made up to the amount of premium paid into the policy.
 Each year, your cash account will earn tax-deferred interest, which allows your policy to accumulate considerable wealth over time.